-Pluralsight: Pluralsight recently acquired Trainsignal, this company has wide variety of online courses across all platforms.
+Pluralsight: Pluralsight recently acquired Trainsignal, this company has a wide variety of online courses across all platforms.
 Most of the people that I admire are the authors for this site, so you can be sure that every penny is worth it.
-They have a 10 day free trial.
+They have a 10-day free trial.

 List of VSA Virtual Storage Appliances and SAN Storage Simulators from FlackBox: Neil has done an awesome job of aggregating the list of storage simulators and Virtual Storage Appliances that are available for free.
 This is going to be very handy whenever you are trying to build home labs.
 Great job, Neil!